 For our customers not familiar with the viticulture of Washington State, you must know that all of the vines from which our grapes are sourced are grown on their own roots.
 This is contrary to viticultural practices in France, Italy, Germany, California, and Oregon where wine grape vines are grafted onto root stock derived from Vitus Labrusca, native American grape varieties that are resistant to phylloxera, a root louse responsible for devastating the world’s vineyards in the 19th century.
 We feel this gives Washington State an edge in discovering the true terroir of the wine grape.
-Following are the fine vineyards our grapes come from.
+Following are the fine vineyards where our grapes are sourced.

 Alder Creek Vineyard